awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-launch.md

 --custom-ami-id ami-MyAmiID
 ```

-**Example –Launching an EMR cluster with multiple master nodes with an external Hive Metastore**
+**Example – Launching an EMR cluster with multiple master nodes with an external Hive Metastore**
 To run Hive on an EMR cluster with multiple master nodes, you must specify an external metastore for Hive, as the following example demonstrates,

 1. Create a temporary hiveConfiguration\.json file that contains credentials for your Hive metastore\.